Measurement of the $W \to \mu \nu_\mu$ cross-sections as a function of the muon transverse momentum in $pp$ collisions at 5.02 TeV: Differential cross-section measurement

 \subsection{Systematic uncertainties}

+Systematic uncertainties are obtained by rerunning the differential cross-section fit with each systematic variation applied and comparing the new results to the baseline values.
 The total systematic uncertainty on the differential cross-section measurement is represented by a single $24\times 24$ covariance matrix.
 This corresponds to twelve \pt intervals for \Wp and \Wm bosons respectively, because some sources of uncertainty are strongly correlated (or anticorrelated) between the two.
 A covariance matrix is defined for each source and these are added linearly, and for some sources the covariances for more than one subsource are combined.
 The sources of systematic uncertainty are categorised as follows. \begin{description}

 \item \textbf{Muon efficiency}: The statistical uncertainties associated with the trigger, tracking and identification efficiency of muons are propagated to the differential cross-section fit by repeatedly varying each correction factor according to a Gaussian distribution defined by its central value and associated uncertainty, and refitting the cross-section.
 The effect of variations in the $\eta$ binning schemes is found to be negligible compared to the other uncertainties in this analysis.